 If you are searching the internet for resorts in Almora or resorts near Ranikhet in Kumaon, or even hotels in Uttarakhand, you would probably land up to the Nayalap page as we did.
 It is a beautiful property with luxury tents in Shitlakhet, Uttarakhand.
-All the tents face the Himalaya.
+All the tents face the Himalayas.

 Shitlaket, Uttarakhand

 Bathed in glorious sunlight reflected by the Himalayan peaks Trishul and Nanda Devi is a quaint little hill village Shitlakhet.
 Located in the Almora district, Shitlakhet is about 35 km from Almora town.
 Shitlakhet is roughly 370 km from Delhi.
-At a height of approximately 1900 m (6236 ft), it is virtually in the lap of the Himalaya.
+At a height of approximately 1900 m (6236 ft), it is virtually in the lap of the Himalayas.
 So peace and tranquillity are guaranteed.

 When we were doing our little pre-travel research, we felt Shitlakhet, fit the bill.
 It promised views of the Kumaon Range of the Himalayas.
 In fact, we could see Trisul, Nanda Devi and Chaukhamba peaks from our rooms.
 Nayalap, our destination, was part of a small village that had been abandoned by the villagers.
 It was now like a ghost village and we could smell a story.
-The place also had some treks, churches and sites that were apparently hidden gems of Uttarakhand.
+The place also had some treks, churches, and sites that were apparently hidden gems of Uttarakhand.
 So while our bucket list wasn’t busy, there was some activity to pursue.
 The prospect of being one with the easy way of Kumaoni life with some dosage of physical as well as touristy activity, and to top that, an abundance of nature Shitlakhet seemed like a hidden gem of Uttarakhand.

 Nayalap – Glamping in Uttarakhand

 Nayalap in Shitlakhet, Almora, was a revelation.
 It is based on the concept of camping – turned on its head.
 This is the hearth of Tanuja who is a daughter of the mountains and Anindya who has made mountains his home now.
 They have developed the surrounding areas of Shitlakhet as resorts.
 Aided by an excellent team of most friendly staff, they made this place home for us for 4 days or so.
-But, as we would gradually learn, Tanuja and Anindya aimed for a much larger project that just providing lodging, food and comfort to travellers.
+But, as we would gradually learn, Tanuja and Anindya aimed for a much larger project that just providing lodging, food, and comfort to travellers.

-How to reach Shitlakhet / Nayalap
+How to Reach Shitlakhet / Nayalap

 The nearest railway station to is Kathgodam and we took the early morning Kathgodam Shatabdi from New Delhi Railway Station that reached us in about 5 hours.
 Thereafter, it was a drive for about 3 and a half hours in a local taxi.
-But then Shitlakhet is roughly 370 km from Delhi and the roads to this place are in great conditioning.
+But then Shitlakhet is roughly 370 km from Delhi and the roads to this place are in great condition.
 It should take about 10 hours if you are driving without long breaks.

 The closest airport Pantnagar is approximately 110 km and may take 4 hours drive from Nayalap.